Paramount sweetens offer for Warner Bros. shareholders in hostile takeover fight

 Paramount wants to buy Warner's entire company for $77.9 billion, with a total enterprise value of $108 billion including debt.
 Beyond studio and streaming operations, that includes Warner's networks like CNN and Discovery.

-Warner has about 2.48 billion shares outstanding in series A common stock today.
-Paramount would need more than 50% to effectively gain control of the company.
+Warner Bros.
+Discovery has about 2.48 billion shares outstanding in series A common stock today.
+Paramount would need more than 50% to effectively gain control.

-Netflix and Warner did not immediately respond to requests for comment Tuesday.

 The new March 2 deadline marks the third time Paramount has pushed back the expiration of its tender offer, which it may keep extending.
-Paramount has also promised a proxy fight.
-Last month, the company begun soliciting proxies to challenge Warner's agreement with Netflix.
+Paramount has also begun soliciting proxies to challenge Warner's agreement with Netflix.

+Warner on Tuesday confirmed it received Paramount's “amended, unsolicited tender offer” and said that its board would review it — but that company leadership wasn't modifying its recommendation for the Netflix deal at this time.
+A Netflix spokesperson did not immediately respond to requests for comment.

-Warner's leadership has consistently backed the deal it struck with Netflix.
+Warner's leadership has consistently backed the proposed merger with Netflix.
 In December, Netflix agreed to buy Warner’s studio and streaming business for $72 billion — now in an all-cash transaction that the companies have said will speed up the path to a shareholder vote by April.
 Including debt, the enterprise value of the deal is about $83 billion, or $27.75 per share.

-Unlike Paramount, Netflix doesn't want to acquire Warner networks like CNN and Discovery.
+Unlike Paramount, Netflix doesn't want Warner's networks.
 Under Netflix-Warner' agreement, “Discovery Global” would become its own separate public company before their merger is closed.

-The prospect of a Warner sale to either company has raised tremendous antitrust concerns from lawmakers worldwide.
-The U.S. Department of Justice has initiated reviews of both Warner's agreement with Netflix and Paramount's hostile bid — with all three companies disclosing that they've been in contact with the DOJ over requests for more information.
+The prospect of a Warner sale to either company has raised tremendous antitrust concerns from lawmakers worldwide, who are calling on regulators to carefully scrutinize a merger of this size.
+The U.S. Department of Justice has already initiated reviews of both Warner's agreement with Netflix and Paramount's hostile bid.
+All three companies have disclosed that they've been in contact with the DOJ over requests for more information.

+Other countries may also review the deal.
+And on Tuesday, Paramount said it “secured clearance” for its tender offer from authorities in Germany last month.

-The companies have argued their proposed deals will be good news for consumers and the wider entertainment industry, claiming that merging will give streaming customers more content through bigger libraries.
+The companies have argued their proposed deals will be good news for consumers and the wider entertainment industry, claiming that merging will give streaming customers more content.
 But unions and other trade groups have warned that further consolidation in the industry could result in job losses and less diversity in content — with particularly negative consequences for filmmaking.